Splenomegaly is a larger-than-normal spleen. The spleen is an organ in the upper left part of the belly.

 The spleen is an organ that is a part of the lymph system.
-It filters the blood and maintains healthy red and white blood cells and platelets.
+The spleen filters the blood and maintains healthy red and white blood cells and platelets.

 Many health conditions can affect the spleen.
-This includes:
+These include:

 Symptoms of splenomegaly include:

 There are usually no symptoms from an enlarged spleen.
-However, some people have pain in the left upper section of the belly area.
-You should medical help right away if it is severe or gets worse when you take a deep breath.
+Seek medical help right away if pain in your belly is severe or gets worse when you take a deep breath.

-The health care provider will ask questions about your symptoms and medical history.
+The provider will ask about your symptoms and medical history.

 A physical exam will be done.
-This will include feeling your abdomen (belly area).
-The health care provider will tap (percuss) along the left upper part of your abdomen and feel (palpate) in that same area, especially just under the rib cage.
+The provider will feel and tap along the upper left part of your belly, especially just under the rib cage.

 Tests that may be done include: